ShawxingKwok/ITWorks/content/_index.md

-This website displays most of my personal open-source works of which all center on **Kotlin**.
-Only `Android.KDataStore` considers `Java` supports.
+This website displays most of my personal open-source works.
+Note that I center on **Kotlin**, and only `Android.KDataStore` considers `Java` supports.

 My code is probably the globally best at present for its functionality, creativity, difficulty, structure, efficiency, and beauty.
 Wish you could learn from it！I also encourage those authorities to provide better